What Are HIV & AIDS?

 Is There a Vaccine or Cure for HIV?

-There is neither a vaccine nor a cure for HIV.
+While research is ongoing, there is neither a vaccine nor a cure for HIV.
 The best way to prevent HIV is to use prevention methods every time, including safer sex (choosing low- or no-risk activities, using condoms, taking HIV drugs if you are living with HIV, or PrEP if you are HIV-negative), and using sterile needles (for drugs, hormones or tattoos).
 For more information, see our fact sheets on HIV Vaccines and on Finding a Cure for HIV.

 Additional Information